pyhgf: A neural network library for predictive coding: Design and Implementation

 \section{Design and Implementation}

-In this paper, we introduce \texttt{pyhgf}, a Python library for the creation, manipulation and inference over dynamic neural networks for predictive coding, with a focus on the generalized Hierarchical Gaussian Filter \parencite{2011:mathys, 2014:mathys, weber2023}.
-Models and theories that imply such networks are becoming ubiquitous in computational neuroscience, and researchers interested in fitting behavioural data to these models require the flexibility of a regular neural network library, together with the modularity of a probabilistic framework to perform inference over parameters of interest.
-In this package, we provide the user with an API that provides methods for smoothly interacting with these two levels of modelling:
+\texttt{pyhgf} is a Python library for the creation, manipulation, and inference over dynamic neural networks for predictive coding with a focus on the generalized Hierarchical Gaussian Filter \parencite{2011:mathys, 2014:mathys, weber2023}.
+Models and theories that imply such networks are becoming ubiquitous in computational neuroscience, and researchers interested in fitting behavioural data to these models require the flexibility of a regular neural network library together with the modularity of a probabilistic framework to perform inference on parameters of interest.
+In the \texttt{pyhgf} package, we provide the user with an API that provides methods for smoothly interacting with the following two levels of modelling:

 \begin{enumerate} \item A set of core methods to define, manipulate and update dynamic neural networks for predictive coding.
-These networks need to provide unique flexibilities in their design, and the user has control over this using a limited set of parameters, accessible both to the user in the design process and to the agent in real-time adaptive behaviours. \item Higher-level classes for embedding any of these networks as custom likelihood functions in multi-level Bayesian models, or as loss functions in other optimisation libraries.
+These networks need to provide unique flexibility in their design, which is enabled by giving the user control over a limited set of parameters, accessible both to the user in the design process and to the agent in real-time adaptive behaviours.

+\item Higher-level classes for embedding any of these networks as custom likelihood functions in multi-level Bayesian models, or as loss functions in other optimisation libraries.
 Those classes include fully defined probabilistic distributions that integrate with PyMC \parencite{pymc2023} and tools to help diagnose inference, visualization, and model comparison \parencite{Kumar2019}. \end{enumerate}

-By using these interfaces, it is expected that the user will be able to customize the computational structure of artificial agents to fit a broad range of applications, both in experimental cognitive neuroscience and artificial intelligence.
-Here, we start by reviewing the core principles on which dynamic neural networks are built, and how this differs from other network libraries.
+By using these interfaces, the user is able to customize the computational structure of artificial agents to fit a broad range of applications, both in experimental cognitive neuroscience and artificial intelligence.
+Here, we start by reviewing the core principles on which dynamic neural networks are built in \texttt{pyhgf}, and how this differs from other network libraries.